-The Bank's main source of funding is its customer deposits (90% of the Bank's funding as at 31 December 2019).
+The Bank's main source of funding is its customer deposits (85% of the Bank's funding as at 31 December 2021).
 However, the persistence of interest rates at historically low levels (that are negative in some cases) over the past few years has resulted in the Bank investing deposits into instruments with higher potential yield.
-The Bank's other possible funding sources include money market instruments, medium and long term bonds, covered bonds, commercial paper, medium term structured products and the securitisation of its loan portfolio.
-The Bank has increasingly strengthened its own funds through capital increases (the most recent ones, amounting to EUR 1.33 billion and EUR 174.6 million through the Rights Offering and the private placement of 157,437,395 new shares, subscribed by Chiado, an affiliate of Fosun, completed in February 2017 and November 2016 respectively, following the capital increase amounting to EUR 481.2 million as a result of the public offer of securities, completed in June 2015, the share capital increases in cash of EUR 2.25 billion completed in July 2014 and the share capital increase of EUR 500 million completed in October 2012) and the June 2012 GSIs of EUR 3 billion (which GSIs have, as of 9 February 2017, been repaid in full).
+The Bank's other possible funding sources include money market instruments, medium and long-term bonds, covered bonds, commercial paper, medium term structured products and the securitisation of its loan portfolio.
+The Bank has increasingly strengthened its own funds through capital increases (the most recent ones, amounting to EUR 1.33 billion and EUR 174.6 million through the Rights Offering and the private placement of 157,437,395 new shares, subscribed by Chiado, an affiliate of Fosun, completed in February 2017 and November 2016 respectively).

-The Bank's LCR and the NSFR recorded as at 31 December 2020 were 230% and 140%, respectively, compared to a regulatory requirement of 100% (fully implemented) for both ratios.
-The leverage ratio stood at 6.7% (fully implemented) as at 31 December 2020, compared to a reference value of 3% (fully implemented).
+The Bank's LCR and the NSFR recorded as at 31 December 2021 were 269% and 150%, respectively, compared to a regulatory requirement of 100% (fully implemented) for both ratios.
+The leverage ratio stood at 5.9% (fully implemented) as at 31 December 2021, compared to a reference value of 3% (fully implemented).